kellnerd/gsoc-proposal/README.md

 After all, we want our users to approve or discard imports related which are related to entities they are familiar with.
 Ideally we would provide a way to hide relationships to pending entities, of course.

-To solve the second problem, we only create **unidirectional relationships** from a pending entities to accepted entities initially, i.e. updating the accepted target entities' relationship sets will be delayed.
+To solve the second problem, we only create **unidirectional relationships** from pending entities to accepted entities initially, i.e. updating the accepted target entities' relationship sets will be delayed.
 There are multiple times during the import flow when we can upgrade these unidirectional relationships to full bidirectional relationships:

 1. When the pending entity becomes an accepted entity.